Sweden's Elekta sues U.S. Varian over alleged patent infringement

-STOCKHOLM (Reuters) - Swedish medical technology firm Elekta said on Tuesday it was suing U.S.-based Varian Medical Systems Inc, its key rival, over allegations of patent infringement.
+STOCKHOLM (Reuters) - Swedish medical technology firm Elekta said on Tuesday it was suing U.S. rival Varian Medical Systems over allegations of patent infringement.

 Elekta, a maker of equipment used in cancer treatments, said in a statement Varian’s True Beam linear accelerator infringed patents owned by William Beaumont Hospital and exclusively licensed to the Swedish company.